gvwilson/sensibleadventures/short-stories/arecibo.md

 Black keys a trigger sequence.
 Their three crewmates stiffen and then relax, their eyes slightly out of focus.
-The trainer who did the work probably thought Black wanted to be able to use them for sex or have them sacrifice themselves if necessary.

 "go to the rv," Black orders.
-"launch for earth immediately, then put yourselves in slow mo."
+"put yourselves in slow mo and launch for earth immediately."
-The return vehicle is little more than a nuclear-powered ion drive and four metabolism suppression capsules.
+The return vehicle is little more than an ion drive and four metabolism suppression capsules.
 Its AI will easily be able to adjust for only having three bodies on board.

-Black undogs the hatch to the RV while the other three crewmembers strip and empty their bladders and bowels.
+Black undogs the hatch to the RV while the other three strip and empty their bladders and bowels.
 Red airswims into the claustrophobic capsule followed closely White.
 They busy themselvs with tubes and leads.

 Blue hesitates.
-For a moment Black thinks the conditioning is going to break, but they just say, "good luck" and then they too are gone.
+For a moment Black thinks their conditioning is going to break, but they just say, "good luck" and then they too are gone.